rapidaitech/rag-trainer/README.md

 1. Navigate to "Create Project" page
 2. Enter a unique project name
 3. Upload your documents (PDF, TXT, or DOCX)
-4. Adjust chunk size if needed (default: 1000 characters)
+   - You can upload any number of files
+   - Combined size must not exceed the configured limit (default: 100MB)
-5. Click "Process & Create Project"
+4. Click "Process & Create Project"
+5. Documents will be automatically chunked based on the configured chunk size

 ### Chatting with Documents